LEE & LOW BOOKS

 Tu Books publishes diverse fantasy, science fiction, and mystery for children and young adults.
 She holds a master’s degree in children’s literature from Simmons College.
 She likes to bike around New York City when the weather is nice, and has been looking for an Asian steampunk to read for years.

-Jill Eisenberg, Director of Curriculum and Literacy Strategy
+Jill Eisenberg, Senior Director of Curriculum and Literacy Strategy

 Jill began her career teaching English as a Foreign Language to second through sixth graders in Taiwan as a Fulbright Fellow.
 She went on to become a literacy teacher for third grade in San Jose, CA as a Teach for America corps member.
 She is certified in Project Glad instruction to promote English language acquisition and academic achievement.
 In her column she offers teaching and literacy tips for educators.